4np/grails-uploadr/README.md

 ###Version 0.5.11
 Upgraded to Grails 2.0.4 and Grails Central

+###Version 0.5.10
+Minor bugfix with casting string to double in Grails 2.0.1

+###Version 0.5.9
+Dependency map used >= which was wrong, changed it into >

+###Version 0.5.8
+Added grails 2.0 dependency configuration

 ###Version 0.5.7
 Added three global parameters (downloadable, deletable, viewable) to define whether the file control buttons are visible (default) or not.
 Thanks to Michael Aube for the feedback :)